Kamome Shirahama: Reception

 Jérôme Briot of Zoo magazine praised the "swirling graphics and rare elegance" in Eniale & Dewiela, citing Shirahama's artistic inspiration from Alphone Mucha-esque Art Nouveau style.
-The French website, Manga-News, said the storyline sometimes moved too quickly, jumping straight into the story without any setup.
+The French website, Manga-News, said the storyline of Eniale & Dewiela sometimes moved too quickly, jumping straight into the story without any setup.
 Because the individual stories in the series are fairly short, big ideas are often left unexplored.
-Despite those flaws, Shirahama often surprised them with "a lot of imagination and crazy little ideas...surprises...[and] even a little emotion".
+Despite these notes, Shirahama often surprised them with "a lot of imagination and crazy little ideas...surprises...[and] even a little emotion".
 The site praised her mixing and tweaking of various religious themes throughout the series, the chemistry between the two polar-opposite main characters, the quality of the artwork, and design and composition of the pages.

 James Davis Nicoll at Tor.com described Shirahama's artwork in the Witch Hat Atelier manga as "sumptuous" and "evocative", and gave her "high marks for plausible magic".
 Rebecca Silverman at Anime News Network praised Shirahama's subtle characterization, stating that "all of the characters have layers to their personalities".
 She goes on to praise the "strong writing [that] is ably enhanced by truly beautiful artwork", stating that "you don't want to miss" it.

 Her work on Witch Hat Atelier was described as "breathtaking" by Kelly Chu, who compared it favorably with the Studio Ghibli film Spirited Away.
 The Young Adult Library Services Association (YALSA) of the American Library Association ranked Witch Hat Atelier as one of the "Top 10 Graphic Novels for Teens" in 2020 and 2021.
 Her art was described by the French website, Manga-News, as "striking" and having an "extensive visual look", with "sharp shading imitating and engraving style".
-As of April 2022, the manga series had over 2.5 million copies in circulation worldwide.
+As of October 2022, the manga series had over 4.5 million copies in circulation worldwide.